-It’s October - a month already pretty terrifying thanks to Halloween, but this year with an added Friday the 13th.
-What better way to embrace this double dose of nightmare fuel than by dipping into some of the quality horror content available at SBS On Demand?
+What better way to embrace this festival of fear than by dipping into some of the quality horror content available at SBS On Demand?
 There’s three horror seasons currently on offer, each providing a different taste of horror thrills - plenty of material to give your spine a grade-A shiver workout.

 We’re currently living through a golden age of horror movies.
 Forget the one-dimensional slasher films that once dominated the genre: these days if a movie wants to scare you there’s nothing they’re not going to try.
 And even when an old favourite is dusted off, there’s always a new spin to it: Let The Right One In gives a chilly vampire tale a coming-of-age twist, while Thirst pushes blood-sucking down a darkly sensual path.
 Other monsters are more contemporary: Under the Skin, starring Scarlett Johansson, features a stylishly alienating take on a creature harvesting humans only to feel herself becoming like them, while a European holiday hook-up turns out to have actual hooks in Spring.